jannos0/jannos0/README.md

 # Hi, I'm Ioannes 👋

 **Cloud DevOps Engineer**
-📍 Athens, Greece • 🏢 Currently contributing at the Cloud Migration of **One of the biggest of Greece's Banks**
+📍 Athens, Greece • 🏢 Currently contributing to the cloud migration and modernization of one of Greece's leading Banks.

 ---